Cape Town Travel Guide — What to See, Do and Know

 Forty-five minutes east on the N2.
 Stellenbosch is the wine hub — a university town with a historic oak-lined centre, dozens of cellar doors, and some of the country’s best food.
 Franschhoek (French Corner) has the best restaurant concentration outside Cape Town.
 Paarl is larger and less polished but home to some significant estates.

 Wine tastings start at R150–300 per person at most cellar doors.
+A guided wine tour from Cape Town handles the driving and typically visits three to four estates with tastings included.
 See the dedicated Winelands guide for estate-by-estate recommendations, tasting fees, and the best way to structure a day trip.

 Bo-Kaap